Learn more about the Foundation's Trustees and staff

 Now, in retirement and as a Governor, I attend Latymer School events, serve on committees and support initiatives like the Year 8 Science Challenge.
 I work with two charities, the Linus Project and Witness Support, and continue to study, pursue long neglected hobbies and travel.

-Role: Trustee, appointed in July 2020 for two years.
+Role: Trustee, appointed in July 2020 for four years.

 I attended Latymer between 2001 - 2008 and have continued to keep an interest in the school ever since then.
 I wanted to become a Trustee to help the school and use my skills and experience as a qualified Actuary in any way possible.
 Those skills are used most particularly in my role as Chair of the Trustee Finance Committee, working with the school to understand any needs it may have from a financial perspective.
 I am delighted to be able to help as a Trustee and hope to maintain the school’s image as a fantastic institution for education.